rishn/Wordler/README.md

  - **Wordle usage history:** the app records past solves and attempts and displays them in a History view (persisted to Firestore per-user or localStorage for anonymous users).
  - **UI theme toggles:** built-in light/dark theme switch with persisted user preference for a consistent experience across sessions.
  - **Server:** exposes canonical wordlists and a realtime SSE endpoint for live solves; packaged as a Docker image (Playwright base) for reliable deployments on Render or any Docker host.
+ - **CI/CD:** GitHub Actions workflows build the frontend and deploy to Firebase Hosting on push.

 ---